STOP SMOKING HYPNOSIS

 Stop Smoking in One Hit.
 This plan is for smokers who are confident about their own ability to give up now.
 The hypnosis takes about an hour and costs $120.
 If you have been able to give up before, this is the one for you.

 Stop Smoking Support Plan.
 This Premium Plan is for smokers who think they might need a bit more help.
 The first session deals with the smoking and gets you to stop.
 The next session a few days later sorts out any problems you might have with triggers and cravings.
 The final session two weeks later makes sure that you will never start again.
-The Premium Plan costs $260.
+The Premium Plan costs $300.
+(The last session is half price!)
 If you book the One Hit plan, and then find you need more, you can switch over to the Premium plan.

 Hypnotherapy pays for itself quickly.
 Count up the cost of buying cigarettes, and the cost to your health.
 I think you will agree that it is the best investment you can make.